Southgate Centre

-Southgate Centre is a shopping centre in south Edmonton, Alberta, Canada, covering just under 90,000 square metres.
+Southgate Centre is a shopping centre in south Edmonton, Alberta, Canada, covering just under 80,000 square metres of retail space.
 It contains 159 retailers including Sporting Life, Winners, Uniqlo, Apple Store, London Drugs, H&M, Dollarama and Edmonton's only Restoration Hardware and Crate & Barrel.
 The centre is located adjacent to Whitemud Drive and 111 Street, and is located across from a transit bus station and the Southgate LRT station.

-The mall is owned by Ivanhoé Cambridge, a subsidiary of the Caisse de dépôt et placement du Québec.
+The mall is owned by Primaris REIT.

 History

 The centre opened on August 12, 1970 as Southgate Shopping Centre and was created by Woodward's and The Bay.
 At the time, it was the largest shopping centre west of Toronto and the first centre built in Alberta that housed two anchor department stores.
+Contemporary coverage in the Edmonton Journal identified Gus Doornberg as the project supervisor, noting his background in civil engineering and architecture and his role in overseeing the centre’s overall design coordination.
 In 1982, the mall expanded to include 80 new stores on its west side, a third floor for The Bay, expanded food floor at Woodward's, and additional parking.
 In 1993, Woodward's went bankrupt; its space was converted to Eaton's.
 In addition, the Woodward's Food Floor was converted to Safeway.
 By 1999, Eaton's went bankrupt and its space became a Sears the following year.

 On April 1, 1998, the centre announced that it would undergo a $13.2 million renovation which would see new flooring, ceilings, lighting, and skylights in building's interior, a new second level for specialty stores, and an expanded food court.
 To coincide with the renovation, the centre's name was changed to Southgate Centre.
 Renovations were completed in March 1999.
 An Edmonton Public Library branch operated in the mall from 1971 until 2002, when it relocated to nearby Whitemud Crossing.
 A Dollarama store took the place of the former library.